abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 Before we begin
 ===

 Philosophy is a strange beast - its position as kind of a middle ground between science and, literature (or religion, as per Bertrand Russell) makes it, in some respects, harder than both of these disciplines - unlike novels and scientific paradigms, no philosophical work can be viewed by itself.
 So the only way to go forward is to go deeper into the rabbit hole.
-Here are some things that you definitely have to know about in order to understand this book.
+Here are some things that you definitely have to know about in order to read this book.

 Historical context
 ---

 The Critique is an epistemological work, which means it is about *knowledge*.
 For a long time, epistemology has introduced a distinction between the two main ways in which we obtain knowledge, according to which each thing is known either *a priori* or *a posteriori*.
 A statement is said to be known a priori if it is not derived in any way from experience.
 Imagine a mind which exists independently from a body, with no possibility to communicate with the outside world.
 Everything that this mind can know about the world is *a priory* knowledge.
-Everything else (all the knowledge that we gain through experience as individuals) is *a posteriori*.
+Everything else, all the knowledge that we gain through experience as individuals is *a posteriori*.

 The idea of *a priori* statements is as old as philosophy itself with many philosophers believing that we should not trust our senses and that observation is not a valid way of obtaining knowledge.
 At the time when the Critique was published, this view was held by people such as Rene Descartes and Gottfried Leibniz who were collectively known as rationalists and held some very extravagant (and some ridiculous) theories.
 Here is a piece by Rene Descartes which characterises this view (a variation of the famous "Cogito ergo sum"):